dcorney/dcorney.github.io/_posts/2023-02-22-does-gpt3-hallucinate.md

 One common eye disease amongst older people is [age-related macular degeneration](https://www.macularsociety.org/), where large parts of the retina stop working, causing multiple large blind spots.
 But as with the blind spots we're all born with, most people with macular degeneration aren't aware of these blind spots because the brain continues to fill in the missing information.

 But at some point, there's so little information coming in that the brain's inference goes haywire: it has nothing to work from, so people start seeing random patterns like grids or geometric shapes, or more complex scenes like faces, little people in costumes or whole landscapes.
-As an aside, this can be quite terrifying: there you are, minding your own businesss, when you suddenly see a family of tiny Edwardians looking up at you from the table.
+As an aside, this can be quite terrifying: there you are, minding your own business, when you suddenly see a family of tiny Edwardians looking up at you from the table.
 Or you look at the empty armchair, where your spouse routinely sat for many years until their death -- and now you can see them again.

 But these visual hallucinations are <b>not</b> a sign of mental health problems.
 They are just the brain filling-in and guessing what's probably there, even if your retina is silent on the matter.
 (Many other forms of hallucination are [symptoms of mental health problems](https://www.nhs.uk/mental-health/feelings-symptoms-behaviours/feelings-and-symptoms/hallucinations-hearing-voices/), drug use etc.)